shroom-picks

 Anthropic's Multi-Agent Alchemy: GAN-Inspired Feedback Loops for Autonomous App Development

-Anthropic Labs' Prithvi Rajasekaran shares how they built a GAN-inspired generator-evaluator architecture that lets Claude autonomously develop full-stack applications.
-From turning subjective design taste into gradable criteria to building a browser DAW in under 4 hours, this is the most detailed multi-agent harness field report to date.
+Anthropic Labs' Prithvi Rajasekaran explains a GAN-inspired generator-evaluator harness for autonomous full-stack app development.
+It covers turning design taste into gradable criteria and building a browser DAW in under four hours.

 Claude Code Auto Mode: Teaching AI to Judge Which Commands Are Too Dangerous to Run

-Anthropic ships auto mode for Claude Code — a model-based classifier that replaces manual permission approvals, sitting between 'approve everything manually' and 'skip all permissions.'
-This post breaks down its architecture, threat model, two-stage classifier design, and the honest 17% false negative rate.
+Anthropic ships Claude Code auto mode, a model-based classifier between manual approvals and skip-all-permissions.
+The post explains its architecture, threat model, two-stage classifier, and the honest 17% false negative rate.

 When the Foundation Keeps Shifting: How AI Is Breaking the PM Playbook